Biden’s plans to expand free education may be new for America. But in other countries, they’re the norm.

-The move prompted backlash from some Republicans, who compared the policies to those in the Soviet Union or said the speech was full of promises of “free stuff.”
+The move prompted backlash from some Republicans, who compared the policies to those in the Soviet Union or criticized them as promises of “free stuff.”

-But experts have long promoted the idea that the United States is an outlier among other wealthy nations, as well as geopolitical rivals, when it comes to education.
+But many experts agree that the United States has become an outlier among wealthy nations, as well as geopolitical rivals, when it comes to education.

-Biden’s core proposals — such universal access to preschool education, commonly referred to as universal pre-K, and expanded access to free college-age education — may seem new in the United States, but they have long been common across much of the world.
+While Biden’s core proposals — universal access to preschool education, also known as pre-K, and expanded access to free college-age education — may seem new in the United States, they became common globally long ago.

+“The U.S. led the world in the creation of free public schooling through the first half of the 20th century,” said Ajay Chaudry, a research scholar at New York University and co-author of the book “Cradle to Kindergarten: A New Plan to Combat Inequality.”

+Since then, the United States has stagnated on this front, allowing other countries to leap ahead.
+Biden’s proposals could help catch up, to a point.

 Universal pre-K

-Free education for children before they enter kindergarten at 5 years old is already the norm in some parts of the United States, including Washington, D.C.
+Free education for children before they enter kindergarten is already the norm in some parts of the United States, including Washington.
 To many Americans, however, it remains a foreign concept.

-During Biden’s speech on Wednesday, Sen. Marsha Blackburn (R-Tenn.) tweeted an article from 1974 that described heavily subsidized — though not free — preschool day care in the Soviet Union.
+Sen. Marsha Blackburn (R-Tenn.) tweeted an article from 1974 on Thursday that described subsidized preschool day care in the Soviet Union.
 “You know who else liked universal day care[?]”
 Blackburn asked rhetorically.

-The concept is not limited to U.S. rivals, however, and dates back much further.
+The concept is not limited to U.S. rivals, however, and dates back further.
 In France, the concept of “écoles maternelles” developed in the 1830s.
-Originally designed specifically for poor families, they have grown into a well-supported nationwide institution of free preschool care and education.

-In another U.S. ally, Denmark, the concept of preschool education dates back to the early 19th century.
-Children as young as 6 months are now eligible for care in government-subsidized nurseries.
+In most Western European nations, access to preschool education was expanded significantly after World War II, becoming standard by the 1990s, Chaudry said.

+Asian nations, including China, South Korea and Japan, put in similar policies later as their economies developed.

-The widespread availability of free or heavily subsidized preschool care has an obvious impact.
-Virtually all 4-year-olds in France and Denmark were enrolled in some kind of formal education in 2018, according to data from the Organization for Economic Cooperation and Development (OECD).
+Now, virtually all children ages 3 and 4 in such countries as Britain, France, Israel, Belgium and Iceland are enrolled in some kind of formal education, according to data from the Organization for Economic Cooperation and Development (OECD).

-The same is true for many other nations, including Ireland, Israel, Britain and Belgium.
-But the United States lags behind: Fewer than 70 percent of U.S. children were enrolled in early education in 2018 — the fifth-lowest of 42 countries and significantly below the OECD average of 88 percent.
+But the United States lags behind: Less than 60 percent of U.S. children were enrolled in early education in 2018 — the third-lowest of 42 countries, significantly below the average.

+The divide may be bigger — in many European nations, including France and Denmark, parents are entitled to free or heavily subsidized care for children starting when they are as young as 6 months.

-In a 2017 study, Hans Bos and Gabriele Fain of the American Institutes for Research looked at preschool education in 17 countries and found that the United States could widen its use if it considered several factors, including increasing funding and making the service available universally.
+In a 2017 study, Hans Bos and Gabriele Fain of the American Institutes for Research looked at preschool education in 17 countries and found that the United States could widen enrollment in preschool services if it considered several factors, including increasing funding and making the services available universally.

-There are clearly complications, from practicalities to the thorny issue of government spending.
+But ideological issues surrounding the role of the government in schooling have historically blocked U.S. preschool reforms.
+Another issue is cost.

-The United States spent roughly 0.4 percent of its gross domestic product on child care for 3- and 4-year-olds in 2017, according to the OECD, less than the average of 0.6 and far below the highest ranking country, Iceland, which spent 1 percent.
+The United States spent roughly 0.4 percent of its gross domestic product on child care for 3- and 4-year-olds in 2017, according to the OECD.
+Iceland, the highest-ranking country, spent 1 percent.

-But there are significant benefits, not only for the child’s education, but also the parents who are able to return to the workforce.

-And as Biden noted in his speech, many other nations are making this push.
-China has pushed for affordable preschool education in recent years, following a backlash to the growth of high-end private-sector preschools.

 Free community college

-Under Biden’s proposal, the U.S. government would spend around $302 billion over 10 years to expand higher education access.
+Under Biden’s proposal, the U.S. government would spend about $302 billion over 10 years to expand access to higher education.

-The plan focuses specifically on covering two years of tuition for students attending community colleges, as well as for low- and middle-income students at historically Black colleges and universities and other institutions serving minority communities.
+The plan would cover two years of tuition for students attending community colleges, as well as for low- and middle-income students at historically Black colleges and universities and other institutions serving minority communities.

-In addition, the Biden administration would increase the maximum amount offered by Pell grants, which help to cover other costs related to schooling and living expenses.
+The Biden administration would also increase the maximum amount offered by Pell Grants, which help to cover other costs related to schooling and living expenses.

+But Biden’s pledge may not bring the United States into line with other nations.

 Bernie Sanders and other Democrats are embracing free college.
 Europe shows it can be done, but there’s a cost.

-Nordic countries such as Denmark, Sweden and Norway already offer no or low tuition and other fees and provide support for covering students’ living costs.
+Nordic countries such as Denmark and Sweden offer higher education for no or low tuition and other fees and provide support to defray students’ living costs.

-In other European countries, including Germany, Spain and Austria, higher education is similarly either free or very inexpensive for European Union citizens.
+In other European countries, including Germany and Spain, higher education is similarly either free or very inexpensive for European Union citizens.
 International students from non-E.U. countries typically pay low tuition, as well.

 U.S. universities, on the other end of the spectrum, rank as the most expensive worldwide.